UPDATE: The Legal System of the Peoples’ Republic of Bangladesh

 - Prime Minister's Office: The Prime Minister’s Office (PMO) is the office of the head of the government of Bangladesh.

-- Parliament Secretariat: This website has information on the Constitution and parliamentary procedures.
+- Parliament of Secretariat: This website has information on the Constitution, Bill and Legislation and parliamentary procedures.

 - Cabinet Division: The functions of the Cabinet Division include: secretarial work for the cabinet and its committees; custody of papers and documents of the cabinet and committees and their decisions; review of progress and implementation of cabinet and committee decisions; remuneration and privileges of the president prime minister and other ministers; immunity of the president; administration of oath of the president and resignation of the president; rules of business and allocation of business among the ministries and divisions; Toshakana; flag rules, national anthem rules and national emblem rules; appointment and resignation of the Prime Minister, ministers, ministers of state and deputy ministers and administration of their oath.